 Under current legislation, the Company is obliged to pay compensation to employees with whom, under certain conditions, it terminates its employment relationship.
-Therefore, termination benefits that can be reasonably quantified are, where appropriate, recognised as an expense in the income statement in the year in which the decision to terminate the employment relationship is made, under "Staff costs - Wages, salaries and similar expenses" (note 14).
+Therefore, termination benefits that can be reasonably quantified are recognised, where appropriate, as an expense in the year in which the decision to terminate the employment relationship is taken, under "Staff costs - Wages, salaries and similar expenses" in the income statement (Note 14).

-The expense incurred in connection with the allocations to the provisions for the voluntary redundancy scheme approved by the Directors of the Bolsas y Mercados Españoles Group in 2018, which was limited to a reduced group of employees that met specific characteristics, was recognised by the Company in the income statement under "Staff costs - Wages, salaries and similar expenses" (note 14).
-The amounts outstanding, if any, are recorded on the liabilities side of the balance sheet at the close of 2022 and 2021 under "Other long-term and short-term employee benefits" (note 12).
+The expense incurred in connection with the allocations to the provisions for the voluntary redundancy scheme approved by the Directors of the Bolsas y Mercados Españoles Group in 2018, which was limited to a reduced group of employees that met specific characteristics, was recognised by the Company in the income statement under "Staff costs - Wages, salaries and similar expenses" (Note 14).
+The amounts outstanding, if any, are recorded on the liabilities side of the balance sheet at the close of 2023 and 2022 under "Non-current provisions" and "Current provisions" (Note 12).

-As at 31 December 2022 and 2021, except for the aforementioned voluntary redundancy scheme, there was no staff reduction plan that would require the allocation of a provision for this purpose.
+As at 31 December 2023 and 2022, except for the aforementioned voluntary redundancy scheme, there was no staff reduction plan that would require the allocation of a provision for this purpose.